-Here’s a reference sheet that I made with important questions to ask to about about your open bar package:
+Here’s a reference sheet that I made with important questions to ask to about your open bar package:

-Never assume that you are getting Maker’s Mark (my personal fav) and Veuve Cliquot (a staple for club bottle popping) in your “premium package.”
+Never assume that you are getting Maker’s Mark (my fav) and Veuve Cliquot (a staple for club bottle popping) in your “premium package.”
 Ask for a detailed list of the types and brands of liquor, wine, and beer included and add it to your contract!

 Weigh All Catering Options

 If you are on a long cruise, a few bites might be a welcome addition to absorb all of that drinking going on.
 Boat rental companies may either offer those services in-house or have a catering partner.
 While this is convenient, it may not be the optimal choice since their prices are often inflated.
-You may be better off sourcing your own caterers.
+You may be better off sourcing your caterers.